AlttiRi/keep-lister/README.md

 It supports multiple scans selecting.
 Just open two (or more scans) with the file input, or just drag'n'drop multiple scan files into the site.

-Additionally you can open multiple tabs and add `searchSync=true` URLSearchParam, for example:
+Additionally, you can open multiple tabs and add `searchSync=true` URLSearchParam, for example:
 - [...?filepath=.../windows-scan.json.gz&searchSync=true](https://alttiri.github.io/keep-lister/?filepath=/json-flat-scans/windows-admin.json.gz&searchSync=true)
 - [...?searchSync=true&filepath=.../ubuntu-scan.json.gz](https://alttiri.github.io/keep-lister/?searchSync=true&filepath=/json-flat-scans/ubuntu-admin.json.gz)

 The search in one tab will trigger the search in other tabs with `searchSync=true` URLSearchParam.
-Also each tab will display the search result count.
+Also, each tab will display the search result count.

 Just use this link for your scans:
 - https://alttiri.github.io/keep-lister/?searchSync=true